Fisheries and Oceans Canada Values and Ethics Code

 Public servants shall serve the public interest by:

-At Fisheries and Oceans Canada Integrity also means:
+At DFO and Coast Guard, Integrity also means:

 Federal public servants are entrusted to use and care for public resources responsibly, for both the short term and long term.